The Tempest

-The Tempest is a play by William Shakespeare, probably written in 1610–1611, and thought to be one of the last plays that he wrote alone.
-After the first scene, which takes place on a ship at sea during a tempest, the rest of the story is set on a remote island, where Prospero, a magician, lives with his daughter Miranda, and his two servants: Caliban, a savage monster figure, and Ariel, an airy spirit.
+The Tempest is a play by William Shakespeare, probably written in 1610–1611, and thought to be one of the last plays he wrote alone.
+After the first scene, which takes place on a ship at sea during a storm, the rest of the play is set on a remote island, where Prospero, a magician, lives with his daughter Miranda and his two servants: Caliban, a savage monster figure, and Ariel, an airy spirit.
 The play contains music and songs that evoke the spirit of enchantment on the island.
-It explores many themes, including magic, betrayal, revenge, forgiveness and family.
-In Act IV, a wedding masque serves as a play-within-a-play, and contributes spectacle, allegory, and elevated language.
+It explores many themes, including magic, betrayal, revenge, forgiveness, and family.
+In Act IV, a wedding masque serves as a play-within-a-play and contributes spectacle, allegory, and elevated language.

-Although The Tempest is listed in the First Folio as the first of Shakespeare's comedies, it deals with both tragic and comic themes, and modern criticism has created a category of romance for this and others of Shakespeare's late plays.
+Although The Tempest is listed in the First Folio as the first of Shakespeare's comedies, it deals with both tragic and comic themes.
+Modern criticism has created the category of late romance for this and other later plays by Shakespeare.
 The Tempest has been widely interpreted in later centuries.
-Its central character Prospero has been identified with Shakespeare, with Prospero's renunciation of magic signaling Shakespeare's farewell to the stage.
-It has also been seen as an allegory of Europeans colonizing foreign lands.
+Its central character, Prospero, has been identified with Shakespeare, with Prospero's renunciation of magic signaling Shakespeare's farewell to the stage.
+The play has also been seen as an allegory of Europeans colonising foreign lands.

-The play has had a varied afterlife, inspiring artists in many nations and cultures, on stage and screen, in literature, music (especially opera), and the visual arts.
+The play has had a varied afterlife, inspiring artists in many nations and cultures through stage and screen adaptations, literature, music (especially opera), and the visual arts.